DEIS-Project-EU/DDI-Scripting-Tools/Examples/README.md

 # Examples

-The examples provided here are based on the SIEMENS European Train Control System (ETCS) design for DEIS.
+The examples provided under the ETCS folder are based on the SIEMENS European Train Control System (ETCS) design for DEIS.

 - 'etcs.model' contains the overall ETCS system DDI combined with the On-Board Unit DDI
 - 'trackside.model' contains the Trackside Unit DDI